rsimon/zukunftsfonds-mobile-site/README.md

 - Large images not loading (hard limitation on physical devices?)
 - Filter by projects?
 - Global map (with movement arrows?) as alternative entry point
+- Metadata to enable the 'add to home screen' popup?
+- Theme color?